Unbiased Regression-Adjusted Estimation of Average Treatment Effects in Randomized Controlled Trials

-A related line of work examines precision gains in randomized studies through experimental design rather than regression adjustment. \citet{harshaw2022design} propose a Gram--Schmidt walk design, which chooses treatment assignments in a way that approximately balances covariates and, in turn, controls the variance of the Horvitz--Thompson estimator through ridge-regularization.
+A related line of work examines precision gains in randomized studies through experimental design rather than regression adjustment. \citet{harshaw2022design} proposes a Gram--Schmidt walk design, which chooses treatment assignments in a way that approximately balances covariates.
 Their goal is to optimize the randomization design to deliver low-variance Horvitz--Thompson estimators in finite samples.

-In contrast, we keep the assignment mechanism fixed (simple or complete random assignment) and instead adjust outcomes through leave-one-out regressions.
+In contrast, we consider simple or complete random assignment and instead adjust outcomes through leave-one-out regressions.
 This distinction matters in practice, because our methods can be applied to commonly used experimental designs without the need to change the assignment rule.

-\citet{ghadiri2023finite} introduce a cross-fitted regression-adjusted Horvitz--Thompson estimator under simple random assignment.
-Their estimator splits the sample into two folds, estimates regression coefficients on one fold, and applies those coefficients to adjust outcomes in the other fold, yielding an exactly unbiased estimator with an explicit nonasymptotic variance bound.
-However, the bound in \citet{ghadiri2023finite} is looser than the \citet{lin2013agnostic} asymptotic efficiency bound (by roughly a constant factor) and they do not develop confidence intervals.

-Our leave-one-out construction both tightens the variance bound and delivers an estimator whose asymptotic variance matches \citet{lin2013agnostic}.
-We also provide a simple two-step regression view that yields a Huber--White style variance estimator and confidence intervals that nearly match the nominal coverage values on two applications.

-\citet{lei2021regression} propose a bias-correction procedure for regression adjustment when the number of covariates grows with the sample size.
-Their method removes higher-order bias terms but does not yield exact unbiasedness in finite samples. \citet{chang2024exact} develop an exact bias-correction approach that eliminates bias entirely, although they do not provide a finite-population variance bound for the resulting estimator. \citet{armstrong2021finite} study the construction of optimal confidence intervals in finite samples under the assumption that regression errors are normally distributed with known variances.
-Finally, \citet{kline2020leave} analyze leave-one-out methods for variance estimation in linear models, providing asymptotic results but not nonasymptotic guarantees.